The Cardiology team offers a wide range of diagnostic and therapeutic services for animals suspected of having heart disease.

 If you find a heart murmur during a routine puppy check you might feel it appropriate to refer your patient to our Cardiology service for specialist assessment.
 This can give the owners peace of mind that there isn't a longer term problem.

-The cost of the clinic is £200 plus VAT and the assessment and scan will be undertaken by a board certified Cardiologist.
+The cost of the clinic is £240 and the assessment and scan will be undertaken by a board certified Cardiologist.

 For more information please email the team on firstname.lastname@example.org

 The puppy is being scanned for an investigation of a heart murmur.

 Placement of a Amplatz Canine Duct Occluder (ACDO) (which remains in place for life) for a puppy with a Patent Ductus Arteriosus - A condition where the opening between the two major blood vessels leading from the heart fails to close after birth - If a PDA isn’t closed then the dog will experience heart failure as the heart gets bigger and this is usually before a year old)